click play button... "The Sound of Silence"

 Notes & Floyd. . .
 The 42nd Street–Bryant Park/Fifth Avenue station-

-Alone Together-The 42nd Street–Bryant Park/Fifth Avenue station-
+An Audience of Passing Faces - The 42nd Street–Bryant Park/Fifth Avenue station-

 He stands in the shadows with accordion displayed freely, fingers poised but still.
 Around him, the subway car hums with the muffled murmur of strangers lost in their own worlds.
 His eyes meet no one’s, yet there’s a silent invitation—a recognition that beneath the noise, beneath the rush, we are all alone together.